 Welcome to spring cleaning season!
 It's that glorious time of year when you finally get to throw open your windows to let in the bright spring light and notice the layer of dust and grime that has built up in your home all winter.
 But don’t panic!
 We’re here to help tackle that cleaning to-do list.

 You’ve already cleaned the bathroom, the bedroom and the kitchen.
 You’re so close to the finish line now.
 Your home is looking sharp, and there’s just one big push to go.
-It’s time to tackle your living room.
+It’s time to tackle and deep clean the living room.
 Imagine gathering your family in a spotless space for a movie tonight.
 Imagine feeling no panic whatsoever the next time a neighbor drops by unannounced.
 Your clean living room is just one day away.
 Let’s do this!

 Here’s what you’ll need: